charisschomba/YDownloader/README.md

 ## For option 4 and 5

-The first you choose option 4 or 5 without url_list in the download folder, the script will create one for you.
+If first you choose option 4 or 5 without url_list in the Downloads folder, the script will create one for you.

 you should have url_list.txt in the /Downloads/ folder with a list of urls,each url should in a new line.